stewlab/pilo/flake/README.md

 # Pilo Nix Configuration

-This repository contains a self-contained and idiomatic, flake-based NixOS and Home Manager configuration.
+This repository contains a flake-based NixOS and Home Manager configuration.

 ## Overview

-This configuration is built upon NixOS and Home Manager, managed via a single flake.
-It is designed to be a declarative and reproducible system configuration.
+This configuration is built on NixOS and Home Manager, and managed by a single flake.
+It provides a declarative and reproducible system configuration.

-This flake-based configuration manages:
+This flake manages:
 -   **NixOS System Configuration**: The core operating system settings, packages, and services for NixOS hosts.
 -   **Home Manager**: User-specific configurations, including dotfiles and user packages.
 -   **Development Shells**: Pre-configured development environments.